rubyonracetracks/tutorial-rails-rubymn2/02-08-user_follow_buttons.md

     assert_redirected_to new_user_session_path
   end
 ```
+* Enter the command "sh testc.sh".
+Both new controller tests fail because relationships_path is not defined.
 * Edit the app/controllers/relationships_controller.rb file.
 Add the line "#" just before the line "class RelationshipsController < ApplicationController".
 * Edit the app/controllers/relationships_controller.rb file.
 Between the line "class RelationshipsController < ApplicationController" and "end", insert the following lines:
 ```